By the Numbers

 Pets Served In Our Clinics

 PAWS’ two clinics keep families together and prevent pet homelessness by providing a crucial safety net: affordable basic veterinary care to those who cannot otherwise access it.
-With 1 in 4 of Philadelphia’s 1.5 million residents living in poverty, PAWS helps pet owners keep and care for their beloved pets rather than face having to surrender them to a shelter.
+With 1 in 4 of Philadelphia’s 1.5 million residents living below the poverty line and hundreds of thousands more struggling to make ends meet, PAWS helps pet owners keep and care for their beloved pets rather than face having to surrender them to a shelter.

 Grays Ferry